Swiss Skydiver

-Swiss Skydiver (born in March 10, 2017) is a retired American champion Thoroughbred racehorse who won the 2020 Preakness Stakes, only the sixth filly to win the second leg of the Triple Crown.
+Swiss Skydiver (born on March 10, 2017) is a retired American champion Thoroughbred racehorse who won the 2020 Preakness Stakes, only the sixth filly to win the second leg of the Triple Crown.
 She also won the 2020 Santa Anita Oaks, 2020 Alabama Stakes, and 2021 Beholder Mile.

 Background

 Swiss Skydiver is a chestnut mare with a white star bred in Kentucky by WinStar Farm.
 In 2018 she was consigned to the Keeneland Association September Yearling Sale and was bought for $35,000 by trainer Kenneth McPeek.
 She raced in the red and blue colors of her owner Peter Callahan, who named the horse after his granddaughter Callie Rasnake who sent him a video message of her parachuting over the Swiss Alps in November 2018.

 She is from the first crop foals sired by Daredevil, who recorded his biggest win in the 2014 Champagne Stakes.
 Daredevil began his stud career in Kentucky but was sold and exported to Turkey in 2019.
 Swiss Skydiver's dam Expo Gold showed modest ability on the track, winning two minor races from five starts.
 She is a female-line descendant of the broodmare Cloud High, making her a distant relative of the Belmont Stakes winner Da' Tara.